Sa Puso Ko, Iingatan Ka

-The series re-aired Internationally from 2004 to 2006 on Pinoy Central TV (now S+A International) and with back-to-back episodes on Cinema One Global from November 2012 to 2013 part of its Drama Hour replacing Kampanerang Kuba re-runs.

-Plot
+Premise

-A Young woman Patricia is trying to find true acceptance and love from her father (Edu Manzano).
+A young woman named Patricia is trying to find true acceptance and love from her father (Edu Manzano).
 After being born out of wedlock she must also succumb to get through her daily emotional ordeals such as her complicated family life with her mother and drunken lover her cruel stepsister and her grandmother.
 She will fall in love in the process with Jordan a young man who will fall for her heart.
-But will there love story get a happily ever after?
+But will their love story get a happily ever after?

 The story revolves around Patricia (Judy Ann Santos) and her search for a comfortable life.
 Patricia, born out of wedlock to parents Armand Montecillo (Edu Manzano) and his secretary-turned-lover Nieves Quevado (Zsa Zsa Padilla), had to face various challenges and tribulations, including living with an alcoholic abusive stepfather Abner (Pen Medina) and experiencing cruelty from her step sister Sheila (Julia Clarete).
 However, hope arrives as she meets Jordan (Piolo Pascual) who promises eternal love.
 Patricia and Jordan marry and face the wounds of their pasts.

 Can greed and power destroy others or can love and determination heal all types of wounds?

 In the end, Patricia is revealed to be the long-lost biological daughter of Armand with Mayla (Coney Reyes), who was initially her stepmother.
 Nieves is actually Patricia's adoptive mother who had a son with Armand, named Chandro (Romnick Sarmenta) was stole by Dr. Enriquez (Timmy Cruz) she's adoptive mother.
 Meanwhile, Sheila, believed to be Armand and Mayla's daughter, is actually the long-lost biological daughter of Star (Cherie Gil).